rmcreyes/Twinstick-shooter/README.md

 * modulizing much of the code used in my scripts
 * giving the player a health cap
 * adding sound effects to the game
 * fix a bug where the "Enemies defeated" count will increment by 2 if the script was written in a way where it made sense not to
+* fix a bug where enemies' speed increases dramatically when graphic settings are set to low or very low